 We all know that peppermint tea is supposed to be good for upset stomachs.
 Well, peppermint essential oil is like super-charged peppermint tea.
 Just a few drops on the tongue followed by a “water chaser” and symptoms are gone.

 I've also used the peppermint oil when my stomach “just isn't right.”
 You know, when thing aren't sitting well.
 Oh, if only I could only eat right all the time.
 I'm getting there, really I am.
 But I'm just not perfect yet.
 And sometimes I pay for it :-(.

 My youngest had growing pains regularly until we started Nutritional Balancing.
 Now, he really only gets them every once in awhile.
-These pains were one of the first things that we tried the YL Essential Oils on.
+These pains were one of the first things that we tried essential oils on.
 I was really skeptical – “So, how on earth is an oil going to help with something painful going on inside of him?”

 Well, they did.
-We’ve used Peppermint, Wintergreen, and YL’s blend, Pan Away, all of which have helped him.
-What a blessing to have your little one, who was in pain a moment ago, say to you, “Mom, I really think it’s working!
+We've used Peppermint, Wintergreen, and a blend for pain, all of which have helped him.
+What a blessing to have your little one, who was in pain a moment ago, say to you, “Mom, I really think it's working!
 I feel better!”